 But what about Angola?
-Angola is completely dependent on oil production, and when I say completely it isn’t an overstatement.
-Barely everything in Angola depends directly or indirectly from oil:
+Angola is completely dependent on oil production, and when I say completely, it isn’t an overstatement.
+Barely everything in Angola depends directly or indirectly on oil:

 - Angola has the second most concentrated exports in the world (first is Iraq) – 95% is oil;